Course Outline

 Requirements

-• Completion of PostgreSQL Server Administration or equivalent knowledge
+• Completion of PostgreSQL Server Administration or equivalent knowledge for government database management.

-• Practical experience with SQL and PostgreSQL operations
+• Practical experience with SQL and PostgreSQL operations.

 Audience